nehajyoti04/hubspot/README.txt

 - For Web analytics
+1. Enable your tracking code in the configuraton
-1. Go to https://app.hubspot.com/reports-dashboard/3089539/web-analytics(Your portal id)
+2. Go to https://app.hubspot.com/reports-dashboard/{portalid}/web-analytics(Your portal id).
+3. There is a list of analysis report like session, Traffic metrics etc available for your site.

 - Lead Flow